 Practical information:

-The museum is big, so if we want to see everything we need to reserve at least 3 hours for the sightseeing.
+The museum is big, so if you want to see everything we need to reserve at least 3 hours for the sightseeing.
 However, it is not possible to get to know well every display, there is just too many of them.

-Which means that a visit to the Museum of the Second World War is one of the most worthwhile things to do in Gdansk.
+And that means that a visit to the Museum of the Second World War is one of the most worthwhile things to do in Gdansk.

 2. Westerplatte